-You can recognize problem with this gear when you hear ticking noise during playback.
-At the end you would not be able to play the tape at all, or only in one direction if you have reverse deck.
+You can identify a problem with this gear when you hear a ticking noise during playback.
+Eventually, you may find that you cannot play the tape at all, or you can only play it in one direction if you have a reverse deck.

 Broken gear can look like this: